honojs/website/getting-started/bun.md

 ## Obtaining Request IP Address

 To obtain the IP address of the client, you need to use `Bun.serve`.
-You can now access the IP address in `c.env.ip`.
-You can use Bindings generics to pass the IP to the context and ensure type safety.
+You can use Bindings generics to pass the `ip` to the context and ensure type safety.

 ```ts
 import type { SocketAddress } from 'bun'